Mathematical Theory of Exchange-driven Growth

 Our final results concern the non-existence of solutions.
 It has been known \cite{Dongen} and in some cases has been rigorously shown, that, for the Smoluchowski and Becker-Doring type models, super-linearly growing kernels may lead to non-existence \cite{Ball}, \cite{Carr}.

 In EDG systems, we showed in the previous section that global solutions exist for non-symmetric kernels satisfying $K(j,k)\leq Cjk$ and local solutions persist for nearly symmetric kernels satisfying $K(j,k)\leq Cj^{2}k^{2}$.
 For specific kernels of the form $K(j,k)=j^{\mu}k^{\nu}+j^{\nu}k^{\mu}$ ($\mu ,\nu>2)$ physical studies \cite{Naim} suggest that gelation takes place instantaneously which is a sign of a pathological behavior.
-Below, taking the approach of \cite{Ball}, we show, under some technical conditions on the initial data, that the solutions cannot exist.
+Below, taking the approach of \cite{Ball}, we show, under some technical conditions on the initial data and faster growth assumptions on the kernel, that the solutions cannot exist.

 To prove the result one needs to understand how the tail of the distribution behaves with fast growing kernels.
-For this purpose, it will be useful to write the infinite system as a system of mass-flow equations, i.e.,
+For this purpose, it will be useful to write the infinite system as a system of density-flow equations, i.e.,

 where